 Many organizations have their SDRs go a step further than this basic qualification to get a better sense of whether a lead is ready to buy.
 They require SDRs to look for two additional pieces of information:

-Throughout the qualification process, SDRs should spend the majority of their time asking questions and listening to the prospect.
-However, it's also important that they educate leads about what solutions your company offers and start demonstrating their value so any potential misalignment is rooted out early.
+SDRs should spend the majority of their time asking questions and listening to the prospect throughout the qualification process.
+However, it's also important they educate leads about what solutions your company offers and start demonstrating their value — that way, any potential misalignment is rooted out early.

-A sales conversation should pick up where the SDR left off, with the endgame of getting a deal signed.
-Sales calls can cover a wide range of things -- here are just a few examples:
+A sales conversation picks up where the SDR or BDR left off, with the endgame of getting a deal signed.
+Sales calls can cover a wide range of subjects — here are just a few examples:

 - Demonstrating how your value proposition applies to your prospect's business pain

 - Comparing your product to your competitors'

 - Setting up a trial of your product, if applicable